-The City of Hendersonville's Public Works staff periodically cleans catch basins when necessary in our maintained system.
-The Public Works Department upgrades or rehabilitates existing structures when warranted.
+Public Works staff periodically cleans catch basins when necessary in our maintained system.

+Public Works Department upgrades or rehabilitates existing structures when warranted.
 Public Works staff also street sweeps approximately 80 miles of curb on an annual basis, our target is 4-6 times per year

-The City of Hendersonville's Public Works Department operates a vacuum truck cleans out storm drainage infrastructure when necessary.
-The city also operates a street sweeper to assist with preventing any material from entering into the storm drainage system.
-The City of Hendersonville's Stormwater Administrator also responds to complaints on storm drains and other structures as needed.
-The City of Hendersonville's Public Works staff cleans storm drainage system on an average of once per year or as otherwise needed with the vacuum truck.
+Public Works Department operates a vacuum truck that can clean out storm drainage infrastructure when necessary.

+Public Works operates a street sweeper to assist with preventing any material from entering into the storm drainage system.

+The Stormwater Administrator also responds to complaints on storm drains and other structures as needed.

 Public Works and Stormwater staff will continue to clean and inspect all catch basins in our system.
-The goal is to continue to operate vacuum trucks cleaning out storm drainage pipes on a periodic basis, continue to clean the storm drainage system on an annual basis and the City of Hendersonville plans to continue to perform street sweeping operations.
+The goal is to continue to operate vacuum trucks cleaning out storm drainage pipes on a periodic basis, continue to remove blockages from the storm drainage system on an annual basis and the City of Hendersonville plans to continue to perform street sweeping operations.